instantX-research/InstantID/README.md

 We are working with diffusers team and will release the code before the end of January.
 Starring our work will definitely speed up the process.
 No kidding!

+## Disclaimer
+This project is released under [Apache License](https://github.com/InstantID/InstantID?tab=Apache-2.0-1-ov-file#readme) and aims to positively impact the field of AI-driven image generation.
+Users are granted the freedom to create images using this tool, but they are obligated to comply with local laws and utilize it responsibly.
+The developers will not assume any responsibility for potential misuse by users.

 ## Cite
 If you find InstantID useful for your research and applications, please cite us using this BibTeX: